Nitrokey/nethsm/docs/system-design.md

 Authentication Store

-: A data store containing encrypted user credentials (login, passphrase) and mapping to permissions/roles.
+: A data store containing encrypted user credentials (name, passphrase) and mapping to permissions resp. _Roles_.

 Backup Key

-: A symmetric key used for outer layer encryption of system backups.
+: A symmetric key used for outer layer encryption of backup files.
 Derived from the _Backup Passphrase_ once configured, and stored in the _Configuration Store_.

 Backup Passphrase

-: The _Backup Passphrase_ is required to gain access to a system backup.
+: The _Backup Passphrase_ is required to gain access to a backup file.

+Boot Mode

+:The available _Boot Modes_ are _Attended Boot_ and _Unattended Boot_.
+See the user documentation for more information.

 Configuration Store